Rethinking browser architecture

 Crafted for the latest multi-core silicon, Flow delivers unbeatable HTML5 performance with extremely low memory consumption.

-Until now, browsers have wasted almost all the available performance of GPU enabled multi-core silicon.
+Chrome & WebKit based browsers waste almost all the available performance of GPU enabled multi-core silicon.
 Flow makes full use of modern hardware to take performance to the next level.

 Flow provides extensive support for HTML, DOM and CSS from WHATWG and the W3C, to meet the requirements of demanding applications and fresh looking UIs.